Cocozz7/Cocozz7.github.io/README.md

 ### The beggining of something big! ..okay its just a useless website, but its a start!

-Since there is nothing to do here, you can take your time to find inner-peace or just.. stare?
+Since there is nothing to do here, you can take your time to find iner-peace or just.. stare?

 ```markdown
 Syntax highlighted code block